AlDanial/cloc/README.md

     associates with programming languages (see the `--show-lang` and `--show-ext` options).
 Files which match are classified as containing source
     code for that language.
-Each file without an extensions is opened and its first line read to see if it is a Unix shell script (anything that begins with #!).
+Each file without an extension is opened and its first line read to see if it is a Unix shell script (anything that begins with #!).
 If it is shell script, the file is classified by that scripting language (if the language is